poojavh21/pooja_kaggle/README.md

 <br>
 #Natural Language Processing with Disaster Tweets

-Data Cleaning:
+Data Cleaning,EDA--Akash Joshi

-     Identifying missing values, duplicates, null value then count the no.value_counts about text no.of character,no.of words & no.sentence . finally display the polt about count.
+Identifying missing values, duplicates, null value then count the no.value_counts about text no.of character,no.of words & no.sentence . finally display the plot about count.

-EDA processing--Akash Joshi

 Additional EDA--Pranali Hake

 Text Preprocessing:  Transforming raw data into format that is easier to understand and process by algorithms.
 It involves: Lowercasing- convert all text to lowercase e.g. "Hello"->"hello" Tokenization- split the text into smaller units such as words.
 Removing Punctuation- Eliminate special characters and punctuation e.g. "hello!"->"hello" Removing stop words- Eliminate common words like "and","the","in",etc that don't add much meaning Stemming- reduce words to their root form e.g. "running"->"run" OR Lemmatization- converts word to their base form with meaning.

+Data Preprocessing --Arati Joshi

 Model Building--Tushat Gupta

 Conclusion: